j-emilsson/pokemon-reddest/README.md

 - ### Updated some existing moves
     - Cut is now Steel type and has 60 power
     - Sky Attack has been changed to now attack immediately and also has a 30% chance to flinch
-    - Strenght is now Rock type
+    - Strength is now Rock type

 - ### New moves from later gens
     - Feint Attack